SEO & Visibility

 Branded voice searches

-Measure how often people ask about your company via voice
+Measure how often people ask for your business by voice

 — Sundar Pichai, CEO of Google

-3. Overly technical answers Complex explanations don't work for quick voice responses.
+3. Too technical answers Complex explanations do not work for quick voice responses.

 4. No mobile testing Content that works well on desktop can be unreadable on mobile.